Density of the free additive convolution of multi-cut measures: Free additive convolution semigroup

 \end{definition}

 \begin{remark} Using Proposition \ref{definition mu t}, we observe that

 In other words, using Lemma \ref{singular continuous}, we can deduce qualitative properties of the density of~$\mu^{\boxplus t}$ from the study of the subordination function $\omega_t$ and of the function~$I_{\mu}$.
-We see from equations \eqref{freeconv1} and \eqref{freeconv} that

-This inequality plays an important role in determining the range of the subordination function $\omega_t$.
-As we will see, the argument in Proposition \ref{range omegat} below relies on \eqref{pluspetit} and on the differential structure of the function~$f$ in \eqref{Denjoy wolff function group}. \end{remark}
+Combining the Nevanlinna representation of $F_{\mu}$ in Lemma \ref{Nevanlinna representation} with equation \eqref{freeconv}, we see that